1.8186813186813187

 • Failure to gain weight

-It is worth pointing out that baby milks have changed dramatically over the years (and not always for the better).
-Decades ago, it was accepted for baby milks to contain natural milk fats from full-cream milk.
-Sadly, today such recipes have been cheapened with palm oil and 100% vegetable fat recipes.
+Sadly, today, such recipes have been cheapened with palm oil and 100% vegetable fat recipes.
 I would always recommend a baby milk made with full-cream milk and no palm oils or other cheap ingredients for your little one.

-If your baby does have symptoms of either a milk allergy or intolerance, then it’s time to visit your GP.
-They will give your baby a physical examination, discuss your family history of allergies and refer onto a paediatrician for further testing.
+If your baby does have symptoms of either a milk allergy or intolerance, then itโ€™s time to visit your GP.
+They will give your baby a physical examination, discuss your family history of allergies and refer you to a paediatrician for further testing.
 They may also recommend using a hypoallergenic formula until screening has been completed.

-If you would like to learn more about Kendamil’s product range, please click here.
+If you would like to learn more about Kendamilโ€™s product range,ย please click here!